sam-k0/BalatroUnsteamed/README.md

 ## Compiling
 - Balatro is an x64 executable, so please use the x64 Release config.
 - Make sure you have Microsoft Detours setup correctly.
 I recommend using vcpkg for easy linking.
+- 1 in 4 chance your Windows Installation gets wiped